-- Establishes safeguards for confidential handling of health information
+- Establishes safeguards for confidential handling of health information.

-What organizations to be HIPAA compliant?
+Which organizations need to be HIPAA compliant?

-If you are a US-based healthcare provider, healthcare clearinghouse, or health plan, your business, and everyone who handles your data, needs to be HIPAA compliant.
+If you are a U.S.-based healthcare provider, healthcare clearinghouse, or health plan, your business and everyone who handles your data needs to be HIPAA compliant.
 This includes your call centers too—wherever they may be located.

 This means if your call center services are outsourced, your BPO also needs to be HIPAA compliant.
 Vigilant organizations go one step further and ensure that all vendors working with the BPO are HIPAA compliant too.
 This includes ensuring the BPO uses a HIPAA-compliant call center software provider.